anannyaakapur/Nutro-The-Nutrition-Chatbot/README.md

 # Nutrition ChatBot

 ## Project Overview
 This project is a web-based chatbot application.
-It includes a simple yet interactive user interface for a nutrition chatbot, styled using CSS and powered by JavaScript.
-Created for CP2 @ CCA
+It includes a simple yet interactive UI for a nutrition chatbot, styled using CSS and powered by JavaScript.
+Created for Computational Practices 2 (Fall 2023) at CCA.

 ## Features
+- By entering the name of a food item, the bot tells the user the shelf life of the item along with what signs of spoilage to look out for
 - Interactive chat interface
-- API integration for dynamic responses
+- Open AI API integration for dynamic and informative responses
-- Responsive design for various device sizes
+- Continuous, context-aware conversations: After getting food safety info about a food item, the user can ask follow-up questions about recipes etc.

 ## Technologies Used
 - HTML
 - CSS (with Google Fonts)
 - JavaScript
+- IDE used: VS Code

 ## Setup
 To run this chatbot on your local machine: